near Aiken in Aiken County, South Carolina — The American South (South Atlantic)

 Artillery, trained and camped here

 Erected 2012 by The General Joseph Wheeler Camp No. 1245, and Sons of Confederate Veterans.
 (Marker Number 2-48.)

-Marker series.
-This marker is included in the Sons of Confederate Veterans/United Confederate Veterans
+Topics and series.
+This historical marker is listed in this topic list: War, US Civil Sons of Confederate Veterans/United Confederate Veterans series list.

 Location.
 33° 34.575′ N, 81° 36.25′ W. Marker is in near Aiken, South Carolina, in Aiken County.
 Marker is on Wagener Road (State Highway 302 / 4) near New Holland Road, on the right when traveling west.
+Located at the Southwest bank of Shaw's Creek (bridge).
 Touch for map.
-Located at the Southwest bank of Shaw's Creek (bridge).
 Marker is in this post office area: Aiken SC 29801, United States of America.
+Touch for directions.